zacheryleee/sg_lilly_crtstudyhours/README.md

 # sg_lilly_crtstudyhours
-The repository here tabulate the total number of hours allocated for each study.
+The repository here tabulates the total number of hours allocated for each study.